philiplackmaker/portfolio-2018/src/pages/project/cambrdige-audio/index.md

 ##Design, ~~build,~~ test

 The second stage of the work was to create the product that would be built.
-Unfortunately, this project had to run waterfall 🚿 as the in-house development team would not be ready to build this.
+Unfortunately, this project had to run waterfall 🚿 as the in-house development team would not be ready.
+We were aware of this factor from the start, therefore we planned our sprints to allow for this constraint.
 <br><br>
 We had morning stand-ups and a weekly review to make sure there was alignment but this would never be the same as SCRUM software development.